haykh/oh-my-dear-imgui/docs/getting-started.rst

       });
   });

-Notice, that we are essentially passing a lambda function to the ``AddLeft`` method, which calls a special built-in function ``omdi::safe::Component``.
+Notice, that we are essentially passing a lambda function to the ``AddLeft`` method, which calls a special built-in function :cpp:class:`omdi::Component`.
 The component function itself takes three delta functions: the initialization (which must returns the status of ``ImGui::BeginMenu`` -- a built-in ``ImGui`` function to create a menu), the main rendering routine (where we add our checkbox), and the finalization (which calls ``ImGui::EndMenu``).
-The checkbox itself is bound to the state variable we created earlier via the ``state.get<bool>`` call, so it will automatically update the state when toggled.
+The checkbox itself is bound to the state variable we created earlier via the :cpp:func:`omdi::State::get` call, so it will automatically update the state when toggled.
 This is the recommended way of adding custom UI elements to ``omdi`` components, as it ensures that any errors during rendering are caught and displayed as notifications (toasts, coming up later) instead of crashing the application.
 It also ensures that any code execution does not interfere with the rest of the UI rendering.

 Ok, finally, we need to modify our render loop to only display the demo window when the corresponding state variable is true: